contingent workforce recruitment marketing

 What is employee retention?

 Employers are particularly interested in retaining employees during periods of low unemployment and heightened competition for talent.
-To retain employees, organizations use human resources technology for recruiting, onboarding, engaging and recognizing workers, as well as offering more work flexibility and modern benefits like physical and financial wellness programs.
+To retain employees, organizations use human resources technology for recruiting, onboarding, engaging and recognizing workers, as well as offer more work flexibility and modern benefits like physical and financial wellness programs.

 Why employee retention is important

 Diminished productivity and competitive advantage are among the biggest losses when talented employees leave an organization.
-High employee turnover rates can harm an organization's ability to carry out its mission due to impairments to continuity, loss of institutional knowledge, and high costs of replacing departing workers and training new replacements.
+High employee turnover rates can harm an organization's ability to carry out its mission due to impairments to continuity, loss of institutional knowledge, and the high costs of replacing departing workers and training new replacements.
 Employee departures can also lower morale and prompt more employees to leave the organization.

 Business benefits of employee retention